Trinity Church

 Trinity Church, on Queen Anne Square in Newport, Rhode Island, is a historic parish church in the Episcopal Diocese of Rhode Island.
 Founded in 1698, it is the oldest Episcopal parish in the state.
 In the mid 18th century, the church was home to the largest Anglican congregation in New England.

 The current Georgian building was designed by architect Richard Munday and constructed in 1725–26.
-It one of the largest extant 18th century New England churches and has been designated a National Historic Landmark since 1968.
+It is one of the largest extant 18th century New England churches and has been designated a National Historic Landmark since 1968.

 (read more...)